apache/druid/docs/api-reference/sql-api.md

 ### Cancel a query

 Cancels a query on the Router or the Broker with the associated `sqlQueryId`.
-Queries can only be canceled with a valid `sqlQueryId`.
-The `sqlQueryId` must be set in the query context when the query is submitted.
-Note that Druid does not enforce unique `sqlQueryId` in the query context.
-Druid cancels all requests that use the same query ID.
+The `sqlQueryId` can be manually set when the query is submitted in the query context parameter, or if not set, Druid will generate one and return it in the response header when the query is successfully submitted.
+Note that Druid does not enforce a unique `sqlQueryId` in the query context.
+If you've set the same `sqlQueryId` for multiple queries, Druid cancels all requests with that query ID.

 When you cancel a query, Druid handles the cancellation in a best-effort manner.
 Druid immediately marks the query as canceled and aborts the query execution as soon as possible.
 However, the query may continue running for a short time after you make the cancellation request.